 Early Origins of the Budleigh family

-The surname Budleigh was first found in Devon, at Bodley, a small village, north of Parracombe or at Bodilly, a hamlet in south Cornwall
+The surname Budleigh was first found in Devon, at Bodley, a small village, north of Parracombe or at Bodilly, a hamlet in south Cornwall.

 "This surname is derived from a geographical locality. 'of Budleigh.'
-Two parishes in the Diocese of Exeter, in which district Bodilly is well known, and whence Sir Thomas Bodley, the founder of the Bodleian Library, sprung.
+Two parishes in the Diocese of Exeter, in which district Bodilly is well known, and whence Sir Thomas Bodley, (1545-1613) the founder of the Bodleian Library, sprung.
 His father was a Bodleigh, 'descended from an ancient family of Bodleigh, or Budleigh, of Dunscombe-by-Crediton"

 Some of the first records of the family include: Hamelin de Bodlei who was listed in the Pipe Rolls of Devon in 1196; Roger de Bodele who was listed in the Feet of Fines for Oxfordshire in 1269; and later, Emma Bodely who was listed in the Feet of Fines for Surrey (1457-1458.)

 The Hundredorum Rolls of 1273 list John de Bodel in Cambridgeshire and the Placita de Quo Warranto, temp.
 Edward I-III list William de Bodele in London and Dennis de Buddelegh in Devon.

 This web page shows only a small excerpt of our Budleigh research.
 Another 34 words (2 lines of text) covering the years 1600, 1545, 1613, 1521, 1615, 1550 and 1618 are included under the topic Early Budleigh History in all our PDF Extended History products and printed products wherever possible.